stackbuilders/hapistrano/example/README.md

     $ vagrant up
     $ hap deploy
     ```
-    If everything went fine, this should trigger the deployment procces to the virtual machine.
+    If everything went fine, this should trigger the deployment process to the virtual machine.
-7. To check if the project was built you can ssh the vagrant vm, and do the folowing:
+7. To check if the project was built you can ssh the vagrant vm, and do the following:
     ```bash
     vagrant ssh
     cd /tmp/hap-examle/current/example